 Our net revenues from asset management services decreased by RMB20.7 million from RMB32.9 million for the year ended June 30, 2018 to RMB12.2 million (US\$1.8 million) for the year ended June 30, 2019, due to the decreased asset management scale.
-This decrease was primarily because we strategically shifted the investment focus of our asset management business from secondary market products to private equity and venture capitals, and gradually decreased AUM of Hywin Asset Management.
+This decrease was primarily because we gradually decreased the AUM of Hywin Asset Management in anticipation of the strategic shift in the investment focus of our asset management business from secondary market products to private equity and venture capital.
 See "Key Components of Results of Operations-Net Revenues-Asset Management Services."